A1c0/check-pr-length/README.md

         The base branch to compare against.
 Defaults to `develop`.
     --max[=<max-line-changes>]
         The maximum number of line changes allowed (insertions or deletions).
 Defaults to `500`.
+    --total[=<max-line-changes>]
+        The maximum number of line changes allowed (insertions and deletions).
+Defaults to twice the max.
     --exclude[="<blob>;<blob>;..."]
         A list of blobs to exclude from the check.
 ```